marianmeres/jay/README.md

 ## Use case

 You may not have access to a DB on the server but still need to reliably read/write some data...
 You may want to version your schemas and data in a git repo instead of worrying about DB backups and SQL migrations...
-You may want to generate some static but data-driven output locally (e.g. generate static website)...
+You may want to generate some static but data driven output locally (e.g. generate static website)...

 You simply may need a tiny and easy-to-configure yet still reliable REST API with GUI for whatever data driven needs.